-Modern political initiatives usually assume the human influence (mainly the burning of fossil fuels) to represent the core reason for the observed increase in atmospheric CO2 since 1958 (see diagrams on page 42).
+Modern political initiatives usually assume the human influence (mainly the burning of fossil fuels) to represent the core reason for the observed increase in atmospheric CO_2 since 1958 (diagrams on page 42).

-The present (since January 2020) coronavirus pandemic has resulted in a marked reduction in the global consumption of fossil fuels, as is well reflected by plummeting value of oil and gas.
-It is interesting to follow the effect of this on the amount of atmospheric CO2.
+The present (since January 2020) coronavirus pandemic has resulted in a marked reduction in the global consumption of fossil fuels.
+It is therefore interesting to follow the effect of this on the amount of atmospheric CO2.

-By the end of November 2020 there is still no clear effect to be seen.
-The simple explanation for this is that the human contribution is too small compared to the numerous natural sources and sinks for atmospheric CO_2 to appear in diagrams showing the amount of atmospheric CO_2 (see, e.g., the diagrams on p.
+Until now, there is still no clear effect to be seen of the above reduction in release of CO_2 from fossil fuels.
+Presumably, the basic explanation for this is that the human contribution is too small compared to the numerous natural sources and sinks for atmospheric CO_2 to appear in diagrams showing the amount of atmospheric CO_2 (see, e.g., the diagrams on p.
 42-44).

-The phase relation between atmospheric CO2 and global temperature, updated to October 2020 global atmospheric CO_2 are lagging 9.5-10 months behind changes in global air surface temperature, and 11-12 months behind changes in global sea surface temperature.
+The phase relation between atmospheric CO2 and global temperature, updated to March 2021 global atmospheric CO_2 are lagging 9.5-10 months behind changes in global air surface temperature, and 11-12 months behind changes in global sea surface temperature.